-Free Music Archive, or FMA for short, is a public domain archive and Creative Commons licensed songs.
+Free Music Archive, or FMA for short, is a public domain archive and Creative Commons licenced songs.
 FMA is an ideal place to find originally curated music from new electronic to old country tracks.
 Find high-quality tracks to play the freshest music on your radio station.
 You can download any track you want as there’s plenty to choose from; search through the list of curators, genres, and the most popular songs of the week or all time.
-You can even give back by donating to support FMA here.

 Jamendo is a world of music discovery boasting some of the newest and best tracks.
 It’s about connecting musicians and music lovers together as a community.
 There are more than 500,000 tracks shared by 40,000 artists from over 150 countries worldwide.
 You can stream all the music for free, simply download it and support the artist.
 Jamendo has a community of listeners happy to share and comment on the best tracks, which is ideal for stations looking to curate recommended playlists.